 For an explanation on the types of voting equipment used, click here.

-“When determining the public count, the board must include all relevant categories of ballots, including regular ballots (VVPAT and/or optical scan paper ballots), counted provisional ballots (whether cast in person before, or on, Election Day), and counted absentee ballots of all types for the precinct or polling place.”
+“When determining the public count, the board must include all relevant categories of ballots, including regular ballots (VVPAT and/or optical scan paper ballots), counted provisional ballots, and counted absentee ballots of all types for the precinct or polling location.”
+Ohio’s Election Official Manual, Chapter 11 Section 11.03

-The board shall give public notice of the times and places for preparing for and conducting the audit in accordance with section 121.22 of the Revised Code.
-At all times while the board prepares for and conducts the audit, the board shall permit observers appointed under ORC 3505.21.
-No person other than a member of the board or a designated employee of the board shall be permitted to handle a ballot.
-Also, the secretary of state shall make the audit results public on the official web site.
+The board must give public notice of the time and place of the audit, which is open to the public, the media, and “duly appointed observers.”
+No person other than a member of the board or a designated employee of the board is permitted to handle a ballot.
+Ohio’s Election Official Manual, Chapter 11 Section 11.03 The Secretary of State must also make the audit results public on the Secretary of State’s official website.
 See, ORC 3505.331(D)(1).

 Audit Counting Method